Contents

 It is a condition of booking with Blessing Safaris that you organize specialist travel insurance to cover your entire trip.

-We reserve the right to cancel any trip if not covered and is for the safety of our clients.
+We reserve the right to cancel any trip if it is not safe for our clients.

 Is it possible to review the policy with the Blessing Safaris team?